opendocsg/slw-judgments-backfill/2001_SGCA_26/report.md

 **Presumption of Advancement**

 36\.
 We ought to mention that Tng has also made an argument based on the presumption of advancement in view of the fact that there is no documentary proof of a gift.
 This presumption is essentially an evidential rule, based on relationship (e.g., husband and wife, father and son), to rebut the opposing presumption of a resulting trust where a transfer of property is made by one person to another without consideration.
-In _Teo Siew Har v Lee Kuan Yew_ [1999] 4 SLR 560, this Court, after considering _Pettitt v Pettitt_ [1970] AC 777, observed that, in the context of husband and wife, the application of this presumption has diminished in recent years in line with changing social norms.
+In _Teo Siew Har v Lee Kuan Yew_ <span class="citation">[1999] 4 SLR 560</span>, this Court, after considering _Pettitt v Pettitt_ [1970] AC 777, observed that, in the context of husband and wife, the application of this presumption has diminished in recent years in line with changing social norms.
 It also noted that the current approach is to treat the presumption "as an evidential instrument of last resort where there is no direct evidence as to the intention of the parties rather than as an oft-applied rule of the thumb".

 37\.
 An interesting question is whether the current approach towards the presumption in the context of husband and wife should also be applied to the context of father and son.
 We note that in _Shephard v Cartwright_ [1955] AC 431, a case where shares acquired by a father was registered in the name of a child, Viscount Simonds said that:-